Stochastic conformal flows in even dimensions: Integration by parts

 \begin{proof} As in the previous lemma, suppose first that $h \in \mathring{E}$.
-Then This means that the left-hand side of the formula in the lemma is and the right-hand side is The previous lemma allows us to equate the inner integrals for fixed $c$, so the outer integrals are equal whenever they converge.
+Then by the Leibniz rule.
+This means that the left-hand side of the formula in the lemma is and the right-hand side is Since $G(\cdot + c)$ can be written as a functional in $\CC$, the previous lemma allows us to equate the inner integrals for fixed $c$, so the outer integrals are equal whenever they converge.

 Next suppose $h = 1$.
-Then both sides of the formula in the lemma are zero by translation invariance of $\tilde{\mu}_\mathrm{ref}$, so equality still holds. \end{proof}
+Provided they converge, both sides of the formula in the lemma are zero by translation invariance of $\tilde{\mu}_\mathrm{ref}$, so equality still holds. \end{proof}

 We will now use this to prove similar formulas for $\nunqf$ and $\nuqf$, which will be central to the proof of Theorem \ref{main-theorem}.

 \begin{theorem}[Integration-by-parts for NQF] For all continuous $h \in E$ and $G \in \CC$,